SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab02_environments/README.md

 ### *Vole3D*
 UMN provides Vole as a service [here](https://vole.cse.umn.edu/).
 Make sure you choose the 3D option so that you can see the results of your program running.
 This will open a remote control version of a CSELabs machine in your browser.
+If you decide to use vole3d you can SKIP the docker setup section.

 **Pros:** This is the most stable option, we will make sure that we always support this configuration, and there are a lot fewer things that can go wrong in this environment.
 **Cons:** Sometimes laggy, requires a network connection.
 You are also limited by the network administrators regarding what you can do.